To tourists, Poland isn’t typically known for its mountain ranges.

 Their traditional Polish clothing is also a sight to behold!

-The art of the region is primarily utilitarian but intricately decorated, encompassing sculpture, wood carving, embroidery, and glass painting.
-The once-thriving local artistry, like wood carving, has faced challenges due to mass-produced imitations.
+Wood carving, once thriving, has faced challenges due to mass-produced imitations.
 Sculpture, mainly for religious and aesthetic purposes, has been a significant art form.

 No exploration of Polish mountain culture is complete without indulging in its hearty, flavoursome mountain cuisine.